Psalms For Life

 ends up condemned.

 Achieving fame at such an early age, David had become overly confident.
 His sudden fall from King Saul’s favor badly shook, but didn’t demolish, his self-reliance.
 Then came the laugh-out-loud episode that ended his stay in Gath when David’s best efforts at “looking good” reduced him to a slobbering lunatic.
 Like Abraham and Isaac before him, he deceived a Philistine king to save his skin.
 From an honor-shame perspective, David’s deranged performance before an enemy king was the nadir of his life until then.
 Like the patriarchs, though, he learned that we’re best to rely not on our self-sufficiency, but rather on the God who loves to help the helpless.
-David boasts about God alone because it wasn’t David’s acting, but God’s goodness that saved him that day.
+David boasts about God alone because it wasn’t David’s theatrics, but God’s faithfulness that saved him that day.

 During your free moments today, meditate on these words: